Enter your zip to

 How to Repair Stucco Siding

-If you’re a DIYer who wants to try stucco repair on your own, you can use the following steps.
+If you’re a DIYer who wants to repair stucco on your own, follow these steps:

 Remove Loose and Broken Pieces of Stucco